joecharamut/nfcemu/README.md

 temporary name for a nfc tag emulation project

-ideal goal is emulating an ntag215 compatible tag
+ideal goal is emulating an ntag215 (nfcA, type 2) compatible tag

 inspired by https://github.com/Nonannet/simple-nfc